Cybersecurity SaaS Companies in Dubai: Redefining Privileged Access for Modern Enterprises

 Zero Trust Architecture Integration

 IAM and PAM are converging to deliver continuous verification and dynamic policy enforcement.
+This unified approach to identity and access management allows for a single source of truth for user permissions.
 Zero trust emphasizes “never trust, always verify,” and PAM enforces granular controls for access elevation across environments.

 Benefits of integrating PAM with Zero Trust: